David-Rey/hugo-site/content/posts/ares-flight-computer.md

 The functionality of Ares can be segmented into three primary components: Input, Computation, and Output.

 #### Input:
 Ares is equipped with an IMU (Inertial Measurement Unit) that integrates an accelerometer, gyroscope, and magnetometer.
 This primary sensor provides Ares with data on its orientation, position, and velocity.
 Complementing the IMU is a pressure sensor, vital for position estimates and determining the rocket's maximum altitude.
-Additionally, two backup accelerometers, each connected to one of the MCUs, bolster the data pool.
+Additionally, two backup accelerometers, each connected to one of the MCUs, add additional information.
 While accelerometers might not match the precision of an IMU, they enhance the system's state estimation.

 #### Computation:
 The core of the computation process is the Navigation Computer, powered by an STM32L1.
 This unit collates all sensor inputs via SPI and relays a state estimate to the Flight Control Computer (FCC) using UART.

 ![](/images/blog/ares-flight-computer/block.jpeg)

 Beyond sensors, the Navigation Computer supports Serial Wire Debug (SWD) connections (essential for programming), USB for efficient data extraction, and LED indicators that communicate the computer's status.
-The bridge between the two microcontrollers is a UART connection, facilitating seamless data exchange.
+The bridge between the two microcontrollers is a UART connection, facilitating data exchange.

 #### Output:
-The FCC, true to its name, is entrusted with the task of rocket control.
+The Flight Control Computer, true to its name, is entrusted with the task of rocket control.
 Its responsibilities span PWM outputs for servos (for thrust vector control), GPIO controls to manage a reaction wheel, and pyrotechnic channels to initiate parachute deployment.
-However, the FCC's role isn't confined to mere control; it also shoulders the duty of data logging.
+However, the FCC's role isn't confined to mere control; it also holds the duty of data logging.
 There are dual pathways for this: a flash chip connected via SPI and a micro SD card.
 While the rocket is airborne, the flash chip captures data in real-time.
-Once the rocket attains a safe state post-flight, this data is transferred to the SD card, ensuring data integrity and ease of access.
+Once the rocket is in a safe state post-flight, this data is transferred to the SD card, ensuring data integrity and ease of access.

 Through the sensors, MCUs, and connectivity solutions, Ares stands as a fully-functional flight computer.

 <p align="center">